kneerunjun/aquascape-minder/docs/multi-threaded-lcd.md

         return result
 ```

-A keen eye can make out it is a simple ambience sensing project perhaps , a couple of sensors that `put` their value to the `TSafeDashB`.
-Please note how each of the data modification operation under the vigilance of a threading lock.
+A keen eye can make out that it is a simple ambience sensing project perhaps , a couple of sensors that `put` their value to the `TSafeDashB`.
+Please note each of the data modification operations under the vigilance of a threading lock.
 The same TSafeDashB then allows the LCD to fetch values using functions like `temp()`, also not without having acquired the `lock`

 #### Sensing and Displaying can be tasks running on co-operative threads :
 ----